denizbd/WEB3-PROJECTS/README.md

 # WEB3-Projects
-Some web3 projects just for fun
+ some web3 projects just for fun
  Learning Resource: SuperHi

 Project 1 is a simple page that shows my AI Art + you can tip me ETH via Metamask